 Andrew has worked for Berry Street since August 2012, and has incorporated into his practice current Brain Based theories about the impact of trauma on the learning and life trajectories of children and young people who have experienced trauma, attachment disruption and neglect.

-In his time at Berry Street, he has worked as a Senior Case Manager and Team Leader of Home Based Care and Education and Early Intervention Programs, and training, assessing and supporting Foster Carers.
+In his time at Berry Street, he has worked as a Senior Case Manager and Team Leader of Home Based Care and Manager of Education and Early Intervention Programs, as well as training, assessing and supporting Foster Carers and providing trauma training to schools and Secondary Teachers.

-He has also developed a pilot project that seeks to build capacity for Foster Carers to deliver informal learning in home based care placements- the “Raising the Bar” Project.
+He has developed a pilot project that seeks to build capacity for Foster Carers to deliver informal learning in home based care placements- the “Raising the Bar” Project.
 He presented this model at the 2014 ACWA national conference, and developed a training manual for case workers and foster carers.
+He has also project managed the Navigator Pilot Project in 2017 for the Department of Employment and Training in the Central Highlands region, establishing a trauma informed case management service that returns the most disengaged secondary students in the region back to school.

-He continues to develop and deliver training to Foster Carers state-wide in collaboration with the Foster Care Association of Victoria and the Berry Street Childhood Institute.
+He continues to develop and deliver training to Foster Carers Case workers and Teachers state-wide in collaboration with the Foster Care Association of Victoria, DEET and the Berry Street Childhood Institute.